None.

 bathing it in reds, oranges, yellows, greens, blues, indigos and

-you'll be sorely disappointed.
-The world goes pitch black and the egg
+tension.
+But then the world goes pitch black and the egg

-simply deflates, its collapsed hulk simply drug offstage left.
+simply deflates, its collapsed hulk dragged away.

 When the lights arise - the insects swarm.
-There are nine (10)
+Theirs is perhaps a right of

 passage dance, itching and scratching their way across the stage to